-o Redistribution of source code must retain this license file o Redistribution in binary form must provide a disclaimer that states that the software is based in part of the work of the FreeType Team, in the distribution documentation.
+- o Redistribution of source code must retain this license file ('FTL.TXT') unaltered; any additions, deletions or changes to the original files must be clearly indicated in accompanying documentation.
+The copyright notices of the unaltered, original files must be preserved in all copies of source files. - o Redistribution in binary form must provide a disclaimer that states that the software is based in part of the work of the FreeType Team, in the distribution documentation.
 We also encourage you to put an URL to the FreeType web page in your documentation, though this isn't mandatory.